Innovation and Impact (I-Squared)

-- Recent letter of support from a faculty member or department chair clearly addressing why the team is deserving of this award.
-Please note the relevant discipline(s) or activities and any demonstrated benefts or potential benefits to UTSA students, businesses, the public, or others.
+- Letter of support from a peer faculty colleague, department chair, or college leader clearly addressing why the team is deserving of this award.
+Please note the relevant discipline(s) or activities and any demonstrated benefits or potential benefits to UTSA students, businesses, the public, or others.

 - OPTIONAL: Nomination packets may include up to two of the following as additional evidence of impact: a letter of support from a group that can speak to the impacts; data on the impacts; a media article; or evidence of student involvement (e.g. student stories), if applicable.

 Be mindful that the reviewers come from various fields of study.
-Both the department chair’s letter and the self-statement should make the case clearly, in language that is understandable to non-specialists.
+Both the nomination letter and the self-statement should make the case clearly, in language that is understandable to non-specialists.

-Each dean’s office should upload completed nomination packets to SharePoint by the deadline.
-[Specific SharePoint links will be provided to each dean's office.]
+Each dean’s office should upload completed nomination packets by the deadline.

 Each college may submit a maximum number of nominations (based on the size of the college) for this award category: